S-200 missile system: Syria

 On March 17, 2017, the Israeli Air Force attacked a number of Syrian armed forces targets near Palmyria in Syria.
-Four Israeli aircraft flew through Lebanese territory and launched Popeye stand off missiles with a range of 78 km toward Syrian territory.
-Syrian Air defence force (SyADF) after some time alerted one S-200V (SA-5) missile battery and tried to retaliate, 2 out of 4 attacking jets were illuminated with two 5N62 Fire Control Radars and missiles were fired on 2 targets, which then were over southern Lebanon.
 During the action a number of Syrian S-200 missiles were fired at the Israeli aircraft.
 One of the Syrian missiles, going ballistic after losing its target, was inbound to a populated area in Israel.
 The Israeli missile defense fired at least one Arrow missile which intercepted the incoming missile.
 Two other S-200 missiles landed in other parts of Israel, having lost their target.
 According to ANNA News, Syria claimed that they had shot down one IAF F-16 aircraft and damaged another.
 While the Syrian Defense Ministry claimed that an Israeli fighter jet was shot down, which was denied by Israel, Israeli defence minister Avigdor Lieberman threatened to destroy Syrian air defence systems after they fired ground-to-air missiles at Israeli warplanes carrying out strikes.
 The Jordanian armed forces reported that parts of a missile fell in its territory.
 There were no casualties in Jordan.

 On October 16, 2017, a Syrian S-200 battery located around 50 kilometers east of Damascus fired a missile at an Israeli Air Force surveillance mission over Lebanon.
 The IAF responded by attacking the battery and destroying the fire control radar with four bombs.

 Despite this, the Syrian Defense Ministry said in its statement that the air-defense forces "directly hit one of the jets, forcing [Israeli aircraft] to retreat."
 Israel said that no plane was hit.